architecture-building-systems/revitpythonshell/README.md

   - with syntax highlighting
   - autocompletion (press CTRL+SPACE after a period)
   - based on the [IronLab](http://code.google.com/p/ironlab/) project
-- Batteries included!
+- batteries included!
 (Python standard library is bundled as a resource in the `RpsRuntime.dll`)
-- IronPython pad (also from the IronLab project)
+- full access to the .NET framework and the Revit API
 - configurable "environment" variables that can be used in your scripts
-- reusable scripts for collecting your awesome scripts
+- save "external scripts" for reuse and start collecting your awesome hacks!
 - run scripts at Revit startup
 - deploy scripts as standalone Revit Addins